Pakistan Institute of Nuclear Science & Technology: History

 Edward Stone presents the Pakistan Institute of Nuclear Science & Technology (PINSTECH) model to President Ayub Khan in 1961.

 The establishment of the Pakistan Institute of Nuclear Science & Technology (Pinstech) was embodiment of the Atoms for Peace initiative in 1953 and a long-sought initiative led by Abdus Salam who was lobbying for a professional physical laboratory since 1951.
 Budget constraints and lack of interests by the government administration had left a deep impression on Salam who was determined to establish to create an institution to which scientists from the developing countries would come as a right to interact with their peers from industrially advanced countries without permanently leaving their own countries.
 Construction of the Pinstech began when Salam who was able to find funding from the United States in 1961.

 Eventually, Salam and I. H. Usmani approached Glenn T. Seaborg for the further funding of the laboratory from the United States government, which stipulated the fund if the Pakistan Atomic Energy Commission were to set up a research reactor of their own at sum of US$ 350,000.
-Contrary to United States' financial pledges, it was reported that the actual cost of building the Pinstech was neared at US$ 6.6 million that was funded and paid by the Pakistani taxpayers in 1965.
+Contrary to United States' financial pledges, it was reported that the actual cost of building the Pinstech was neared at US$6.6 million that was funded and paid by the Pakistani taxpayers in 1965.

-From 1965–69, the Pinstech had an active and direct laboratory-to-laboratory interaction with the American national laboratories such as Oak Ridge, Argonne, Livermore, and Sandia.
+From 1965 to 1969, the Pinstech had an active and direct laboratory-to-laboratory interaction with the American national laboratories such as Oak Ridge, Argonne, Livermore, and Sandia.

 The scientific library of the institute consisted of a large section containing historical references and literatures on the Manhattan Project, brought by Abdus Salam in 1971 prior to start of the nuclear weapons program under Zulfikar Ali Bhutto's administration.

 The Pakistan Atomic Energy Commission (PAEC) hired the laboratory's first director Rafi Muhammad, a professor of physics at the Government College University, Lahore (GCU), who affiliated the Pinstech with the Quaid-i-Azam University in 1967, bearing some special materials testing.
 Soon, the scientists from Institute of Theoretical Physics of the Quaid-i-Azam University had an opportunity to seek permanent research employment in physics at the laboratory.